viddrobnic/lograc-projekt/README.md

 - [X] Define a decidable set.
 - [X] Write a function search which returns weather an element is in a tree.
 If an element is in a tree, a proof of that is given with the help of `∈`.
 - [X] Write an insert function.
-- [ ] Proof that an element is in the tree after it was inserted.
+- [ ] Prove that an element is in the tree after it was inserted.